This chapter is dedicated to SH, as a very small way to show my thanks for all the support you show me in chasing my dream!

 ‘Finite,’ Nev muttered.

-‘That’s the perfect example of the as of yet unexplained mystery of this charm,’ Professor McGonagall said.
+‘That’s the perfect example of the as yet unexplained mystery of this charm,’ Professor McGonagall said.
 ‘If the caster is interrupted before the spell ends, the item continues to multiply.
-More practise, Mr Longbottom.’
+More practice, Mr Longbottom.’
 She bustled away to deal with Ron, who’d managed to turn his top into what appeared to be a button mushroom.

 ‘Can you tell Professor Sinistra that I’m feeling ill?’
 Harry asked.